leandrosardi/blackops/README.md

 ops add ./new_nodes.json
 ```

-If you place your `.json` files into any folder specified into the `$OPSLIB`, then you don't need to write the full patch such a `.json` file in the command call.
+If you place your `.json` files into any folder specified into the `$OPSLIB`, then you don't need to write the full path of such a `.json` file in the command call.

 ```
 ops add new_nodes.json